OpenCommissioning/.github/profile/README.md

 Open Commissioning is a community-driven project, and your contributions continually improve it.

 > [!NOTE]
-> Further information about contributing can be found in the corresponding repositories
+> Further information about contributing can be found in the corresponding repositories.

 # Credits for third-party software components and developers :handshake: